Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ### **First things first...**

 In my opinion, the first step in starting a new language or framework is to go through the official documentation.
 I mean, it makes sense to first check the official resource written by the person or people who created or invented the language or framework.
 Right?
-So head on to the [Django documentation](https://docs.djangoproject.com/en/3.1/intro/) and try out the official tutorial if you haven't.
+So refer to the [Django documentation](https://docs.djangoproject.com/en/3.1/intro/) and try out the official tutorial if you haven't.

 **PS:** _Unlike some of those posts you've come across, this is not a paid promotion.
 I wasn't paid to promote any of the books mentioned here._